SocksTheWolf/DeckConnectSite/_pages/download.md

 show_downloads: true
 dl_notice:
   show: false
-  text: Please note that any purchases are per-seat and are based on if you are editing/creating any actions in an Unreal Editor/Application.
+  text: >-
+    **NOTE**: If you are integrating DeckConnect in a development environment such as in your Unreal application/editor, you will need the UE plugin.

+    All users will need the Stream Deck Plugin at minimum.
 excerpt: Download options for DeckConnect and purchase FAQ
 pricing_table:
   - name: Stream Deck Plugin